 In addition, Penneo provides automatic data deletion.
 Simply select:

 when do you want to move the data to the recycle bin (default is 30 days after completion)

 when should the items in the recycle bin be automatically deleted (default is 30 days after completion)

-Our data retention and disposal policy also states:
+Our data retention policy also states: